pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * **password** - password for the WBEM server.
 See :ref:`--password general option`.
 * **use-pull** - determines whether the pull operations are to be used for the WBEM server.
 See :ref:`--use-pull general option`.
+* **pull-max-cnt** - integer that defines the maximum number of CIM instances the WBEM server may return with a single pull Open or Pull request.
+See :ref:`--pull-max-cnt general option`.
 * **verify** - a boolean flag controlling whether the pywbem client verifies any certificate received from the WBEM server.
 See :ref:`--verify general option`.
 * **certfile** - path name of the server certificate file.
 See :ref:`--certfile general option`.